I’m just gonna get straight into it because I’m not an article writer bloating for clicks and I’m bored.

 Check bread for mold.

-Meat and milk are safer if you live in a colder climate, but it’s even more safe if you grab it immediately after being thrown out.
+Meat and milk are usually not the safest unless you live in a colder climate, but it’s optimal if you’re able to grab it immediately, when it hits the bin.
 Always do the sniff test.

 Some people aren’t comfortable with unsealed food.
 Some people aren’t comfortable with meat or dairy.
 Do whatever makes you happy, there’s no right or wrong and I can’t be bothered arguing about it.